vijithassar/d3-textwrap/README.md

 <a href="http://d3js.org">D3.js</a> is an amazing library which can be used to build interactive information and art projects with data sets, JavaScript code, and scalable vector graphics rendered in the web browser.
 But it faces a very big problem: SVG images do not support line-wrapped text.
 At all!
 I know, I know, that's hard to believe, but it's true.
 This means that it can be very difficult to display longish chunks of text in SVG-based D3 projects.

-The easiest way to deal with this is to first insert something called a foreignObject into the SVG, which is essentially a generic blob of space into which you can insert whatever you want.
+The easiest way to deal with this is to first insert something called a foreignObject into the SVG, which is essentially a generic blob of space into which you can cram whatever else you want.
 Just initialize a foreignObject, insert a div tag or a p tag or whatever else, and let HTML handle the line wrapping just like it would on any web page.

 Unfortunately <a href="http://stackoverflow.com/questions/19739672/foreignobject-is-not-working-in-ie10">Internet Explorer does not properly support foreignObject</a>.
 Surprise!